mdditt2000/openshift-4-7/bigip ha deployment/ha-deployment-guide.md

 f5-ose-bigip-02                    f5-ose-bigip-02                    192.168.200.83   10.128.2.0/23   []             []
 f5-ose-float                       f5-ose-float                       192.168.200.81   10.129.2.0/23   []             []
 ```
+On ose-bigip-01 create the self IP
 ```
-on ose-bigip-01 create the self IP
 (tmos)# create /net self 10.131.0.82/14 allow-service none vlan openshift_vxlan
 ```
+On ose-bigip-02 create the self IP
 ```
-on ose-bigip-02 create the self IP
 (tmos)# create /net self 10.128.2.83/14 allow-service none vlan openshift_vxlan
 ```
+On the active BIGIP, create a floating IP address in the subnet assigned by the OpenShift SDN
 ```
-On the active BIGIP, create a floating IP address in the subnet assigned by the OpenShift SDN.
 (tmos)# create /net self 10.129.2.81/14 allow-service none traffic-group traffic-group-1 vlan openshift_vxlan
 ```
 ## Step 5: Create a new partition on your BIG-IP system

-## Create a new partition on your BIG-IP system
+Create a new partition on your BIG-IP system
 ```
 (tmos)# create auth partition openshift
 ```
 ## Create CIS Controller, BIG-IP credentials and RBAC Authentication

+Deploy both ose-bigip-01 and ose-bigip-02 controller for the associated BIGIPs.
+Example below from oc delete ose-bigip-01

 ```
 args: [